todd-herbert/heltec-eink-modules/README.md

 E-Ink displays generally take several seconds to refresh.
 Some displays have a secondary mode, where the image updates much faster.
 This is known officially as a *"Partial Refresh"*.
 For the sake of user-friendliness, this library instead uses the descriptive term *"Fast Mode*".

 The trade-off is that images drawn in fast mode are of a lower quality.
-The process may also be particularly difficult on the hardware.
+The process may also be particularly difficult on the hardware. **You should make sure to exit fast mode when not in use.**

 Not all displays support fast mode.
 Some displays may have a physical limitation, however with others, it seems that the technical settings have not yet been calculated and released.